chaitanya2003007/Wireless-charging-of-Electric-Vehicles/README.md

 radiated out from the primary coil and this flux is linked with the secondary coil which induces current in the secondary coil in the EV.
-The alternating current induced in the secondary coil is converted to direct current which is then used to charge the battery of the EV
+The alternating current induced in the secondary coil is converted to direct current which is then used to charge the battery of the EV.